pierrz/github_events_consumer/README.md

 #### Environment
 You have to create the `.env` environment file.
+Eventually tweak the schedule parameter for the cleaning task (see **"Data streaming"** section below.).

 **NB**:
-- For all these required files, you'll find the `.env.example` file ready to adapt.
+- For all these required files, you'll find the `<file>.example` ready to adapt.

 <br>